-For the 2021-2022 director compensation term, which began on July 1, 2021, our non-employee directors (including Mr. Rosenthal) were eligible to receive an annual cash retainer of \$50,000 for their service on the Board.
-Mr. Rosenthal was eligible for an additional annual cash retainer of \$150,000 for his service as Board Chairman.
-Non-employee directors (including Mr. Rosenthal) were also eligible to receive annual cash retainers for their service on Board committees during the term, as set forth below.
-Cash retainers were paid quarterly in arrears and were prorated for directors who joined or left the Board or relevant committees during the term.
+During 2022, our non-employee directors were eligible to receive an annual cash retainer of \$50,000 for their service on the Board, and our Board Chairman was eligible for an additional annual cash retainer of \$150,000.
+Effective July 6, 2022, the Board appointed Mr. Rosenthal as Lead Director and established an additional annual cash retainer of \$150,000 for such role.
+Non-employee directors were also eligible to receive annual cash retainers for their service on Board committees, as set forth below.
+Cash retainers were paid quarterly in arrears and were prorated for directors who joined or left the Board, a leadership role, or relevant committees during the year.